Thomas-Cornejo/appfundationwDj/README.md

 </p>

 ### Description
-A web application designed to optimize the adoption and sponsorship processes for animal foundations located in Cúcuta, Norte de Santander (Colombia).
+This web application is designed to modernize and improve the digital ecosystem of animal foundations in Cúcuta, Norte de Santander (Colombia).
+It streamlines the management of adoptions, sponsorships, donations, and animal registrations, providing users and administrators with an intuitive, efficient, and engaging experience.

-It introduces innovation through a **gamified sponsorship system**, improving user engagement and promoting responsible ownership via interactive strategies.
+The application introduces a gamified sponsorship system, where users can support animals through contributions that grant rewards, track progress, and interact with the community, thus promoting responsible pet ownership and strengthening the bond between the community and rescued animals.

+With a focus on usability, transparency, and automation, the system allows foundations to centralize their operations, optimize internal workflows, and streamline their processes.

 ---